 Why I Teach

-This will be my 13th year teaching math and my first year teaching in the San Francisco Unified School District.
+This year will be my 15th year teaching math and my second year teaching in the San Francisco Unified School District.

-Ballet and modern dance classes, cooking, sewing, opera, solving math problems, sightseeing, travel, hiking, the beach, attending mass and spending time with friends and family.
+Ballet and modern dance classes, cooking, sewing and design, opera and dance performance, museums, solving math problems, sightseeing, travel, hiking, the beach, and spending time with friends and family.